Sermons

 24 June 2018

-The nation was shocked last week at the brutal attack and death of a young Melbourne comedian walking through a park in Carlton on her way home from the city.
-The nation was shocked she was just 900 metres from home.
-But whether she was 900 metres or 900 feet from home the tragic circumstances… Read more
+The nation was shocked last week at the brutal attack and death of a young Melbourne comedian walking through a park in Carlton on her way home from the city. … Read more

 4th Sunday after Pentecost-Sown in darkness (Year B)